JMarple/Micromouse2015/README.md

   - Rohan Kapoor

 About Us:<br/>
   This code is designed for the Micromouse Competition.
 It is written in C designed for a STM32F4 processor.
-This is a new team to extend of Team Venus, which is now run by Aaron Lucia.
+This is a new team to extend off Team Venus, which is now run by Aaron Lucia.